fscorrupt/Posterizarr/README.md

     - `LibstoExclude`: Libraries, by local folder name, to exclude from processing.
     - `EmbyUrl`: Plex server URL (i.e. "http://192.168.1.1:8096/emby" or "http://myplexserver.com:8096/emby").
     - `UseEmby`: If set to `true`, you tell the script to use a Emby Server (Default value is: `false`)
+    - `UploadExistingAssets`: If set to `true`, the script will check local assets and upload them to Emby, but only if Emby does not already have EXIF data from Posterizarr, Kometa, or TCM for the artwork being uploaded.
     </details>
     <details close>
     <summary>Notification:</summary>